Founding partners

 How do I get involved?

-Governments: Invite Ocean Census to work together to discover ocean life in your territorial waters and work with Ocean Census to develop or align research grants, research expeditions and scientists to advance research in ocean life.
+Governments: Invite the Ocean Census to work together to discover ocean life in your territorial waters and work with the Ocean Census to develop or align research grants, research expeditions and scientists to advance research in ocean life.

 Science: Collaborate on species discovery with the Ocean Census science team, take on a challenge to discover new species, contribute your new species to the global effort, register projects involved in the discovery of ocean life, register taxonomic skills and expertise.